fidelepalouki/google_cloud_apigee_api_platform/2_API_Security_on_Google_Cloud_s_Apigee_API_Platform.md

   - Storage for non-expiring data retrieved at runtime
   - Keys and Values must both be strings
-  - Can be scoped to Organization, an Environment or a specific Proxy (typically Environment-scoped)
+  - Can be scoped to an Organization, an Environment or a specific Proxy (typically Environment-scoped)
   - Read/Update/Delete KVM entries via
     - Management API
     - Management UI